 BUCS was inaugurated in 2008 as a result of a merger between University College Sport (the body which represented the professionals who worked in HE sport) and British University Sports Association (BUSA), the organisation which delivered leagues, competitions and events for inter university sports to over 150 member institutions across the entire UK.

-Now BUCS is larger and a broader, delivering 50 sports (everything from archery to ultimate frisbee) to almost 170 member institutions (now including some FE Colleges), comprising a busy league programme of over 4500 teams and over 100 championships events every year.
-These take place at iconic venues all over the UK, from Twickenham, the home of rugby, to the national watersports centre at Holmpierrepont in Nottingham, to Fistral Beach in Newquay to the Sir Chris Hoy velodrome in Glasgow.
-Two new major events have been developed to cope with the unprecedented demand for high level student competition, so 2013 will see the BUCS Big Wednesday event (14 team sports championships finals) take place at Leeds Met University in March, and over 6000 students will compete in the BUCS Nationals in Sheffield in Sheffield, bringing together 14 sports and the best student athletes in the country.
+Now BUCS is larger and a broader, delivering 52 sports (everything from archery to ultimate frisbee) to almost 170 member institutions (now including some FE Colleges), comprising a busy league programme of over 4700 teams and over 100 championships events every year.
+These take place at iconic venues all over the UK, from Twickenham, the home of rugby, to the National Watersports Centre at Holme Pierrepont in Nottingham, to Fistral Beach in Newquay to the Sir Chris Hoy Velodrome in Glasgow.
+2013 saw two new major events developed to cope with the unprecedented demand for high level student competition, the BUCS Big Wednesday event (43 team sports finals), which will take place at the University of Surrey in March 2014, and over 6000 students will compete in the BUCS Gatorade Nationals in Sheffield, bringing together 11 sports and the best student athletes in the country.

 BUCS sport entries continue to grow year on year domestically, and this is supported by a full international programme, where British students can compete for their nation at World University Games and World University Championships, or in a kind of “Champions League” format, their university at European level.
 A recent research report helps illustrate why HE is important in the performance pathways for many sports, with a clear correlation demonstrated between world university success and Olympic success.
 See the international pages for more information.

-BUCS has recently launched a new local league structure in London, targeting inter university participation below the BUCS competition structures.
+At the start of the 2012/13 season BUCS launched a new local league structure in London, the London Universities Sports Leagues, targeting inter university participation below the BUCS competition structures.